Some are unfortunate to lose one or both parents in their youth.

 For the 2nd BE, the students had to study English, Maths, Physics, Chemistry, Mechanical Drawing, Surveying, Materials and Processes, Sociology & Workshop.

-Starting with the 3rd BE, the students had to choose their Discipline.
+Starting with 3rd BE, we had to choose their Discipline.
 Civil and Mechanical were the top choices with 100+ students.
 Electrical had 70+ students.
 Chemical and Textile had 15+ students.
 Mining, Metallurgy and Architecture had 10 (or so) students.

 Most 69ers graduated in 1969 after passing 6th BE.
 Some took sabbatical, and graduated a year or two later.